Table of Contents

 Second to brain tumors, neuroblastoma is one of the most common extracranial malignant solid tumor during infancy and accounts for 10 % of childhood-associated cancers.
 There are about 700 new cases of neuroblastoma each year in the United States, with 90 % of patients falling ill before school age.
 The prevalence sits at 1 in 7000 children.

 It is more common among white children. the disease has a slight male preponderance with a male: female ration of 1.2:1.The average age of onset is two years, but older children may develop neuroblastoma as well.
 Especially in infants, spontaneous remissions can occur even with metastatic cancer.

 Causes of neuroblastoma

-The origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
+The distribution of the tumor involves the pattern taken by migration of neural crest cells since the origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
 The neuroblasts remain in an immature state instead of differentiating and mutate into malignant cells.
 It is assumed that the amplification of the cellular oncogen N-myc contributes to the progression of the neuroblastoma.